Spitfire sawfly

 The spitfire sawfly (Perga affinis) is a species of hymenopteran insect in the family Pergidae; within sub-family Perginae.
-It is found in the Eastern states of Australia(SA, VIC, NSW, seQLD and TAS) and grows to 22 mm in length with two pairs of honey-colored wings up to 40 mm in wingspan.
+It is found in the Eastern states of Australia (SA, VIC, NSW, south-east QLD and TAS) and grows to 22 mm in length with two pairs of honey-colored wings up to 40 mm in wingspan.
 Another very closely related species is Perga dorsalis.
 The females of the two species can only be distinguished by close analysis of the hairs along the ovipositor sheaths.

 The sawfly derives its name from the saw-like ovipositor of the female, which is used to open holes in the plant within which she lays her eggs.
 While closely related to wasps, sawflies lack both the narrow waists and stings of wasps.

 Although the adults of this sawfly species are not often seen, the larvae are quite conspicuous as they grow larger and congregate in gregarious groups.
 The larvae are up to 80 mm long and somewhat resemble a typical caterpillar.
 Larvae are usually seen during the day in groups on the branches and stems of Eucalyptus trees.
 At night, they disperse to eat leaves of the host plants.
 When threatened, the larvae raise their heads and eject a strong-smelling, yellow-green liquid consisting predominantly of eucalyptus oil, to deter predators.
 This action gives them their common name of spitfires.